sami-chaaban/starparser/README.md

 starparser --i run_data.star --o run_data_newoptics.star --new_optics myopticsname -c _rlnMicrographName -q 10090
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_newoptics.star** will be output that will be identical to run_data.star except that a new optics group called *myopticsname* will be created in the optics table and particles with 10090 in the \_rlnMicrographName column will have modified \_rlnOpticsGroup and/or \_rlnOpticsName columns to match the new optics group.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  A new star file named **run_data_newoptics.star** will be output that will be identical to run_data.star except that a new optics group called *myopticsname* will be created in the optics table and particles with the term 10090 in the \_rlnMicrographName column will have modified \_rlnOpticsGroup and/or \_rlnOpticsName columns to match the new optics group.

 ---